usnistgov/dioptra/docs/source/explanation/workflow-architecture-explanation.rst

 Workflow Architecture
 ================

-An overview of how all the high level Dioptra components orchestrate together to execute jobs.
+A high-level overview of how Dioptra components work together to execute jobs.

 Summary: What comprises a Dioptra Workflow?
 --------------------------

-To run a :ref:`job <explanation-experiments-and-jobs>` within a Dioptra :ref:`experiment <explanation-experiments-and-jobs>`, multiple Dioptra components need to be created and work together.
+To run a :ref:`job <explanation-experiments-and-jobs>` within a Dioptra :ref:`experiment <explanation-experiments-and-jobs>`, multiple Dioptra components need to be created and combined.
 This explainer provides a high level view of how all these pieces fit together.

 .. figure:: ../images/figures/dioptra_workflow.png
    :alt: Diagram showing steps needed to run Python functions in Dioptra.